s-hash-exe/Gesture-Volume-Control/README.md

 ## How to use?
 Step 1:
-Clone this repository on your local computer.
+Clone this repository on your local computer

 `git clone https://github.com/s-hash-exe/Gesture-Volume-Control.git`

 Step 2:
+Move into the directory

+`cd Gesture-Volume-Control`

+Step 3:
-Install all the requirements.
+Install all the requirements

 `pip install -r requirements.txt`

-Step 3:
+Step 4:
-Run the program.
+Run the program

 `python GestureVolumeControl.py`